slinling/afm-spirals/README.md

 # afm-spirals
 Analytical flyby framework (AFM) for spirals [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7156158.svg)](https://doi.org/10.5281/zenodo.7156158)

 This is an analytical framework based on multi-variate normal distribuiton from *Gaia* DR3 outputs.
+See Shuai et al. (2022) for the mathematical derivation and corresponding paper (ApJS accepted).

 ```
 @software{shuai22,